 For some citation styles, you might also need additional information, such as page numbers.
 Check the different citation styles in the navigation menu to the left for more information.

 Citing your sources and giving credit where credit is due is an important part of using other's work for your research.
-By citing your sources, you are avoiding plagiarism.
-You can learn more about plagiarism and how to avoid it from our Plagiarism Research Guide.
+By citing your sources, you are avoiding plagiarism AND giving yourself credibility as a researcher.